gatsbyjs/gatsby/docs/contributing/site-showcase-submissions.md

 #### How many can be featured at a time?

-9, since that’s what can fit on one page of the site showcase
+9, since that's what can fit on one page of the site showcase

 #### How to set a site as featured